 Television was finally allowed in 1999, the same year, as the internet, following the successful introduction of radio broadcasting in 1973.

+The country sits on the eastern edge of Himalayas and is roughly the size of Switzerland.
+Its location offers dramatic scenery and stunning vistas.
 As noted in our initial post about the spring tour, George and Charlotte are not expected to travel on this tour.
 We will keep you posted on all of the information relating to this portion of the spring tour, in addition to the trip to India.

 On to our next polls, these ask for your vote on your favorite daytime look worn by the Duchess.